TuyaOS Link SDK For C V1.0

 tuya_iot_start(&client);

-Tuya IoT SDK service tasks include data receiving and processing, device online keep-alive, and more.
+//Tuya IoT SDK service task, data receiving, device keep-alive, and more.

 tuya_iot_yield(&client);